 Hallways and Stairways

-Hallways and stairways should be kept clean and reasonably quiet.
+Hallways and stairways should be kept clean, and reasonably quiet.
 Students should not run along the hallways or up and down the stairs.
-Students should use the right hand system while walking along the stairs and hallways.
-Middle School students are not allowed to use the Elementary School stairways, except otherwise advised in case of emergency.
+Students should use the right-hand system while walking along the stairs and hallways.

 Break Times